The Best Camp Coffee Makers: Our Favorite Ways to Brew Coffee While Camping

 No doubt, bringing pre-ground coffee is the easiest way of making coffee while camping.
 But there is definitely an argument for bringing whole beans and grinding them fresh in the morning.

 Freshly ground coffee tastes noticeably better, even to non-coffee snobs.
-So if you want to make the most out of a high-end or specialty coffee, fresh ground is the way to go.
+So, if you want to make the most of a high-end or specialty coffee, fresh ground is the way to go.
 Also, you may need to adjust the finest of your coffee to your brew method.
-Most pre-ground coffee is medium-coarse for drip coffee machines, but you may need it to be finer (for espresso) or coarser (for french press).
+Most pre-ground coffee is medium-coarse for drip coffee machines, but you may need it to be finer (for espresso) or coarser (for French press).

 Javapresse coffee grinder product image